NorthForge3D/Northforge3D-Trident/README.md

 As the proof-of-concept solidifies, we will clearly identify:

 - Which components originate from Voron Trident
-- Which components are original NorthForge3D designs
+- Which mods are original NorthForge3D designs

 The license will remain **GPLv3**.